-Honour our Stolen Sisters at a vigil on October 4
+Honour Stolen Sisters at a vigil on October 4

 In 2004, our report was ground breaking and helped to shine a light on a little known Canadian human rights crisis, and it promoted solutions identified by the Native Women’s Association of Canada and other Indigenous partners.
 Years of campaigning led by Indigenous women resulted in government finally calling an inquiry to investigate the scope and scale of violence against Indigenous women, girls, and two-spirit persons, and to identify solutions to end the violence.
 In June, the National Inquiry into Missing and Murdered Indigenous Women and Girls issued its final report, including 231 Calls for Justice.

 Participate in a vigil on October 4

-- Contact the Native Women's Association of Canada (NWAC), other Indigenous women's organizations, your local band office, friendship centre, or Indigenous community or service organization to see if a local vigil is planned.
+- Contact the Native Women's Association of Canada (NWAC), other Indigenous women's organizations, your local band office, friendship centre, or Indigenous community or service organization to see if vigil is planned near you.

 Organize a vigil

-- If nothing is planned for your community, with with local Indigenous partners to organize a vigil and register it with NWAC no later than September 9th.
+- If nothing is planned for your community, co-organize a vigil with Indigenous partners and register it with NWAC no later than September 9th.

 - A resource kit is available to help you organize your vigil.

 - Write a letter to the government of Canada, calling for urgent action to implement the National Inquiry's Calls for Justice.

 - Sign our e-action calling on all federal political parties to commit to urgent action to end this human rights crisis.